priyankt/priyankt.github.io/_posts/2024-02-13-enhancing-github-public-profile.md

 To enhance your GitHub public profile, follow these steps:

 1. Create a public repo with the same name as your GitHub username.
-For instance, my username being 'priyankt', my repo name is also 'priyankt'.
-You can refer to my repo for guidance.
+For instance, my username being `priyankt`, my repo name is also `priyankt`.
+You can refer to [my repo](https://github.com/priyankt/priyankt) for guidance.
 2. Initialize the repo with a README.md file.
 3. Explore the various profile styles available on [awesome GitHub profile](https://zzetao.github.io/awesome-github-profile/) to gather ideas for your profile.
 Select the ones you like.
 4. Build your profile using markdown content.